mikev6/Automobile-Analysis/README.md

 ## Table of Content (5--)
 The code can be found here:
 https://github.com/mikev6/mv6-Automobile-Analysis/tree/main/code
+The technical report is in the same Jupyter notebook, usin markdown.

 A copy of the input data is saved off here: https://github.com/mikev6/mv6-Automobile-Analysis/tree/main/data